Beto O'Rourke: Results

 On November 6, 2018, Cruz defeated O'Rourke, 50.9%–48.3%.
-Despite his loss, O'Rourke took credit for the election of several down-ticket candidates of the Democratic Party, which some called the "Beto Effect".
+Despite his loss, O'Rourke was credited for the election of several down-ticket candidates of the Democratic Party, which some called the "Beto Effect".
 For example, Republicans lost control of the Texas Third and Fifth Courts of Appeals in the 2018 elections.
 Of 150 state House seats, 12 formerly Republican seats were taken by Democrats, as well as two of the state's 31 state Senate seats.
 O'Rourke received over four million votes, compared to Hillary Clinton, who received only 3.9 million votes in the 2016 presidential election in Texas, and David Alameel, the Democratic nominee in the 2014 Texas Senate race, who received only 1.6 million votes.
 O'Rourke set a record for most votes ever cast for a Democrat in Texas history.

 2020 presidential campaign

 In late 2018, speculation began that O'Rourke might run in the United States presidential election in 2020.
 Prior to the midterm elections, The New Republic said O'Rourke's Senate campaign was the beginning of a bid for the presidency, despite calling it "journalistic hedging", or a justification for the media extensively covering a candidate who was expected to lose his race.

 Democratic strategist Maria Cardona said he has "name recognition, a widely successful fundraising operation, a young fresh face with a sprinkling of woke, a cool persona, a new perspective, he speaks Spanish and would be an exciting and upbeat candidate."
 The possibility of an O'Rourke candidacy made some Democratic party donors hesitant to commit to other candidates.

-On March 13, El Paso TV station KTSM-TV reported that O'Rourke had decided to run for President in 2020.
+On March 13, El Paso TV station KTSM-TV reported that O'Rourke had decided to run for president in 2020.
 O'Rourke confirmed speculation the following day by announcing that he was entering the presidential race.
 According to Politico, during his presidential race, O'Rourke presented his 2018 loss to Cruz as a prominent selling point.

 O'Rourke announced the end of his campaign for president on November 1, 2019.
-He endorsed Joe Biden at a rally in Dallas, Texas on March 2, 2020, one day before Super Tuesday.
+He endorsed Joe Biden at a rally in Dallas, Texas, on March 2, 2020, one day before Super Tuesday.